whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-02-FabFitFun-Subscription-Box-Fall-2015-Review-Coupon.md

 <img src="/images/FabFitFunFall2015Mask.jpg" border="0" style="border:none;max-width:100%;" alt="Gold Radiance Luxury Facial Mask by Passport to Beauty" />
 </a></center>
 <DL>
-<DT>Gold Radiance Luxury Facial Mask by Passport to Beauty</DT>
+<DT>Gold Radiance Luxury Facial Mask With Collagen and Rose Oil by Passport to Beauty</DT>
 <DD>2 masks, Value $65</DD>
 </DL>

 <p><i>Note: The box comes sealed with stickers on both openings</i><p>

 <p>I'm a mask junkie so everytime I find them in my sub boxes, I'm already thrilled and happy.
-This one has gold in it which I know is very beneficial and effective when infused in skincare.
-It's very luxurious indeed...
+This mask is specially formulated with luxurious colloidal gold along with collagen to promote your skin’s natural beauty.
+The surface of the mask is coated with a gold essence and infusion of Rosa Damascena, a fragrant, pink-flowering plant that yields rose petals that provide the precious rose essential oil, regarded to be more precious than gold.</p>

+<p>It's very luxurious indeed...
 2 masks for $65, um yeah, I'm gonna save this for when I really want to treat myself with a home spa.
-It'll have to be accompanied by some Veuve Clique champagne, Rose macarons and I'll light up my Jo Malone candle with Michael Buble singing in the background.
+It'll have to be accompanied by some Veuve Clicquot champagne, Rose French Macarons and I'll light up my Jo Malone candle with Michael Bublé singing in the background.
 Yep, I'll be going the whole nine yards with this!</p>

 <br>